-For your own health and the safety of those with whom you work, each student must submit results for: This is submitted to Bobbi Hundt (bmhundt@viterbo.edu)
+For your own health and the safety of those with whom you work, each student must submit results for: This is submitted to Sonia.

 - 1. Evidence of rubella immunity (rubella vaccination or positive rubella titer)

 - 2. Evidence of DPT (or TD) immunization

 - 3. Chest x-ray or TB (Mantoux) skin test within the past 6 months

 - 4. Hepatitis B immunization

 - 5. Evidence of Flu Shot

 - 6. Evidence of Varicella or titer done

+- 7. Evidence of COVID-19 vaccination and booster.

 Neither Viterbo University nor the supervised practice facilities in which students complete learning experiences provide health insurance for Viterbo student dietitians.
-Upon request, the business office will supply brochures to students regarding obtaining their own health insurance.